Funding Resources for Undergraduate Students

 Year Round Funding Opportunities

 - Study Abroad Funding

-For international studies concentrators and minors at the University of Michigan who will be participating in a formal, for credit, U-M sponsored and organized, study abroad program during the academic year or summer.
+PICS offers limited funding for international studies majors and minors at the University of Michigan who will be participating in a formal, for credit, U-M sponsored and organized, study abroad program during the academic year or summer.

 Summer Funding Opportunities

 For undergraduates from any major seeking summer internship in the Arctic region.
 Available internships.

 For international studies majors and minors planning summer internship or research abroad.
 Students should demonstrate that internship assignment was secured from a reputable organization.
 Visit the U-M International Center for internship or research opportunities abroad.

 Follow the three links above for more information and application materials.
 New calls are announced via e-mail in January each year and will also be posted on this website.
 Please let us know if you would like to be added to the PICS e-mail list.

 Applications for Study Abroad Funding are accepted year round.
 (For Fall , Winter and Summer U-M sponsored and organized, study abroad programs.)